EU-Projects

 ERC Starting Grant

-Principal investigator: Pierre Lanari, Phd, Institute of Geological Sciences
+Principal investigator: Pierre Lanari, Institute of Geological Sciences

 RESPEC